 What Is Social Data?

 Social data is information that’s collected from social media platforms.
 It shows how users view, share and engage with your content.
-On Facebook, social media data includes numbers of likes, increases in followers, or number of shares.
+On Facebook, a social media giant with a return on equity forecast to be high in 3 years (38.82%), data includes numbers of likes, increases in followers, or number of shares.
 On Twitter, results include numbers of impressions or retweets.
 On Instagram, hashtag usage and engagement rates are included in the raw data.

 Once this information is mined, you can begin marking trends, measuring engagement and drawing insights that will help you accurately and efficiently keep up with these five marketing goals: